Dana Beal: Nebraska (2009)

-2011 arrest and conviction in Wisconsin
+Arrest and conviction in Wisconsin (2011)

 Dana Beal was arrested on Jan.
 6, 2011 with 186 pounds of marijuana during a traffic stop in Barneveld, Wisconsin.
-He and driver Lance Ramer of Omaha, Nebraska were held on $50,000 bond each in the Iowa County Jail in Dodgeville.
+He and driver Lance Ramer of Omaha, Nebraska, were held on $50,000 bond each in the Iowa County Jail in Dodgeville.
 Authorities won't release the police report because Federal officials say it might compromise a national drug investigation which runs "from California to New York, with multiple locations."

-On September 20, 2011 Dana Beal was sentenced to 2 1/2 years in prison.
+On September 20, 2011, Dana Beal was sentenced to 2 1/2 years in prison.
 He was credited with 267 days already served for the time he was in jail.
 He was also sentenced to 2 1/2 years parole after getting out of prison.

-2011 heart attack and re-sentencing in Wisconsin
+Heart attack and re-sentencing in Wisconsin (2011)

 On September 27, 2011, the day he was to be transferred to a state prison in Wisconsin, Beal suffered a heart attack.
 He had a double bypass operation a week later.
 Due to the health issues and costs Beal was released on bail while in the hospital.
 He was re-sentenced on December 29.
 His prison sentence was reduced by six months.

-Beal turned himself in to the Wisconsin prison system on February 15, 2012 to begin serving his sentence.
+Beal turned himself in to the Wisconsin prison system on February 15, 2012, to begin serving his sentence.
 One week later he had another, minor, heart attack.
 The next day a stent was placed in a coronary artery.

-2012 bench trial and sentencing in Nebraska
+Bench trial and sentencing in Nebraska (2012)

-On April 20, 2012 Beal was moved to the Saunders County jail in Wahoo, Nebraska, where he had a bench trial later that year, on August 27 related to the 2009 arrest.
+On April 20, 2012, Beal was moved to the Saunders County jail in Wahoo, Nebraska, where he had a bench trial later that year, on August 27 related to the 2009 arrest.
 On December 10, 2012, Judge Mary Gilbride sentenced Beal to 4 to 6 years in prison in Nebraska.
 An appeal was filed.
 On 26 December 2012 Dana was moved from Nebraska back to Fox Lake Correctional Institution in Wisconsin.

-2017 arrest in California
+Arrest in California (2017)

 High Times account of the arrest of cannabis activist Dana Beal in December, 2017: